Today marks a sobering milestone.

 However many years a man may live, let him enjoy them all.

-But let him remember the days of darkness, for they will be many.
+But let him remember the days of darkness, for they will be many.~ Ecclesiastes 11:9Behold, I make all things new.~ Revelation 21:5

 - Andrew